How to Replace a Lost or Stolen Social Security Card

 To recap, if over 18, just walk in to your nearest SSA office, with or without an application, with either unexpired driver's license, state ID, or US passport.

-All documents must be the original and certified copy.
+All documents must be the original or a certified copy.
 SSA will not accept photocopies or notarized copies.
 If you do not have original or certified copies or acceptable ID, you will be turned away.

 If you lost or had your child's SSN card stolen the same requirements are needed but there are just slight differences.
 If the child is between 12 to 18 years of age, they can actually request the cards themselves as long as they have valid ID as mentioned in the Over 18 section of this article.
 If they don't have a driver's license, state ID or US passport, then there are other ID documents that are acceptable and it applies to all ages between 1 to 18: